 Once everything is completed, Utah DCFS will look everything over and approve or deny based on their findings.

 Bear in mind the private adoption and step-parent adoption process is autonomous of adopting children placed in DCFS-approved foster homes.
-Emy A. Cordano, an Ogden adoption attorney who exceeds standards in adoption representation, can help regardless what type of adoption is taking place.
+Emy A. Cordano, an Ogden adoption attorney who exceeds standards in adoption representation, can help regardless of what type of adoption is taking place.

-Utah’s courts impose challenging applications and approval processes not only to protect children from harm, but to assure the right parents adopt for the right reasons.
+Utah’s courts impose challenging applications and approval processes not only to protect children from harm but to assure the right parents adopt for the right reasons.
 The laws aren’t ‘optional’, and every case put before family court is treated as seriously as the first.
 You’re wanting to adopt, have the means to adopt, but are unsure where or when to begin certain applications and procedures.